Skip to contents

 #>

-# Queen contiguity (default)
+# Rook contiguity

-w_queen <- pk_neighbors(districts, style = "queen")
+w_rook <- pk_neighbors(districts, style = "rook")

-# K-nearest neighbours (k=5)
+# K-nearest neighbours (k = 5)

 w_knn <- pk_neighbors(districts, style = "knn", k = 5)